aptos-labs/aptos-core/fh-stream/README.md

 ## Aptos Node Operation

-The Aptos node generates the following default SF-Stream configuration:
+The Aptos node generates the following default Firehose-Stream configuration:

 ```
-sf_stream:
+firehose_stream:
   enabled: false
 ```

-When `sf_stream.enabled` is set to `true`, the SF-Stream will be enabled, and transactions will be streamed to stdout.
+When `firehose_stream.enabled` is set to `true`, the Firehose-Stream will be enabled, and transactions will be streamed to stdout.

 ## Installing Protobuf Compiler